 ~$ wget --recursive --no-parent --no-directories --no-clobber --accept=sig --input-file=https://ftp.gnu.org/gnu/wget

-There are two methods for Wget proxy integration.
+There are two methods for Wget proxy server integration.
 The first method uses command line switches to specify the proxy server and authentication details.

 The easiest way to verify is to get an IP address before specifying a proxy server.
 To check your current IP address, run the following commands: